joe7575/vm16/doc/introduction.md

 ### sys - System call

 System call.
 It allows to use some higher level of functionality autside the CPU.
 System calls are mod/computer dependent.
 Valid numbers are 0 - 1023.
-Additional system call parameters a passed with registers A and B.
+Additional system call parameters can be passed via registers if necessary.
-The result is return in register A.
+The result is returned in register A.

 ```
 sys #0